LiliaVasileva/excel_js/README.md

 There are some bugs with this toolbar:

-1. You can enable text stile for a cell (**Bold**, *Italic*, <u>Underline</u>) but you can't disable it.
+1. You can enable text style for a cell (**Bold**, *Italic*, <u>Underline</u>) but you can't disable it.
 2. If you type text into the cell, select another cell and the return to the cell with text - this text will be disappeared in the formula panel.
-3. Thrash bin button doesn't work - it's impossible to clean-up text and formatting in the table.
+3. Trash bin button doesn't work - it's impossible to clean-up text and formatting in the table.

 And some bug with the whole table: